Causes, and Treatment of Enlarged Heart

 Frequently Asked Questions

-How does an enlarged heart impact overall health?
+How is an enlarged heart diagnosed?

-What are the treatment options for cardiomegaly?
+What are the treatment options for an enlarged heart?